Residence Life Handbook

 1. If possible, pull the nearest fire alarm.

-6. Do not re-enter the building until a Professional Staff member declares it is safe.
+4. Do not re-enter the building until a Residence Life Staff member declares it is safe.

 Tornado Information

 Tornado watches and warnings are issued by the National Weather Service.
 Tornado watches are generally for wide areas that are exposed to a rapidly developing threat.
-The time period covered will normally be several hours.
-Not every watch will result in severe thunderstorms or a tornado, but one may result in some part of the watch area.
 During a tornado watch, you should be aware of changing weather conditions and be prepared to move to a place of safety.
 Should the weather look threatening, please tune to a local radio or TV station to stay abreast of the situation.

 The following locations are identified as safe locations depending on where you might be located: